 It’s very important to have first aid kit and the right boots.
 The forest is filled with insects and plants that can sting you.
 Allergic or not, always carry a first aid that has plasters, gauze, bandages, safety pins, tweezers, sterile gloves and sterile eye dressings.
 On another note, make sure that the tools are sterile to avoid any infection on the wounds.

 Also, another really important thing when you go hiking is to stay hydrated.
-Dehydration in the woods could be life threating because the only water source is probably too far away.
+Dehydration in the woods could be life threatening because the only water source is probably too far away.
 Dense forests can provide you with fruit but water is scarce in these types of environments.
+Always, try to include a portable water purifier in your packing list.
 Staying hydrated will help you hike more and make you feel less tired along the day.
-Amongst the multiple hiking health benefits, these are the only cons of hiking.
+Among the multiple benefits, these are the only cons of hiking.

 Overall, hiking is an amazing therapy and workout.
 It’s a perfect combination of fitness and fit mental health.
 Nature has so much to offer.
 That is why we must enjoy the gifts while they last and preserve them as much as we can.